Virginia Minimum Wage for 2023, 2024

-Virginia's state minimum wage rate is $7.25 per hour.
-This is the same as the current Federal Minimum Wage rate.
+Virginia's state minimum wage rate is $12.00 per hour.
+This is greater than the Federal Minimum Wage of $7.25.
+You are entitled to be paid the higher state minimum wage.
 The minimum wage applies to most employees in Virginia, with limited exceptions including tipped employees, some student workers, and other exempt occupations.†

 If you have questions about the Virginia minimum wage, please ask us and someone will respond to you as soon as possible.
 Looking for a new job?
 Use the free Virginia job search utility to find local job openings hiring now.